SylvainA77/art-work-curation/README.md

-# The book titles are listed in the language i did read them.
+# The titles are listed in the language i did read/watch/play them.
- Unchecked books are yet to be read
+ Unchecked pieces are yet to be read/watched/played

 ## books